Beyond equivalent circuit representations in nonlinear systems with inherent memory: Introduction

-Be it intentional or not, the nonlinear response of conductive systems or the nonlinear operation of electronic devices are widely present and appear in redox reactions at the surface of metamaterials~\cite{Priyadarshani2021}, leaking currents in solar cells~\cite{Guerrero2016}, memristive effects in the conduction of semiconductor oxides~\cite{Paiva2022}, electrochemical processes within energy storage components~\cite{Luo2022}, memory functionalities of nanoscopic transistors~\cite{Miller2021}, among many other systems.
-In frequency domain, these nonlinear effects are characterized by combining cyclic voltammetry and impedance spectroscopy (IS)~\cite{Shangshang2021} with the purpose to understand their driving mechanisms while quantifying the ruling parameters.
+Be it intentional or not, the nonlinear response of conductive systems or the nonlinear operation of electronic devices are widely present.
+It appears in redox reactions at the surface of metamaterials~\cite{Priyadarshani2021}, leaking currents in solar cells~\cite{Guerrero2016}, memristive effects in the conduction of semiconductor oxides~\cite{Paiva2022}, electrochemical processes within energy storage components~\cite{Luo2022}, memory functionalities of nanoscopic transistors~\cite{Miller2021,Bisquert2023}, among many other systems.
+In frequency domain, these nonlinear effects are characterized by combining cyclic voltammetry and impedance spectroscopy (IS)~\cite{Li2013,Shangshang2021,Ebadi2019,Priyadarshani2021,Gonzales2022} with the purpose to understand their driving mechanisms while quantifying the ruling parameters.
+The latter consists in the Fourier expansion of the system transport stable response to sinusoidal drives.
 When the transport response deviates from linearity, a set of challenges emerges~\cite{Kowal2009} such as the impedance dependence on the pulse amplitude~\cite{Fasmin2017} and higher mode generation~\cite{Kiel2008,Pershin2021}.
 Both are linked to the microscopic carrier dynamics, which is an often overlooked connection.
 Another challenge is the effort to translate the nonlinear response in terms of combinations of ``equivalent'' linear circuit elements and subsequently trying to ascribe physical meaning to them.
-Inconsistencies may appear in the interpretation of IS results~\cite{Mei2018} forcing some behaviors to be put in perspective such as seemingly inductive effects~\cite{Guerrero2016,Klotz2019,Bou2020,Abdulrahim2021,Priyadarshani2021,Gonzales2022,Thapa2022}, the so called negative capacitance~\cite{Jonscher1986,Ershov1998,MoraSero2006,Ebadi2019,Joshi2020}, and even some apparent capacitive responses perhaps unrelated to electric displacement~\cite{Irvine1990,Liu2005,Das2008,Li2013,Nowroozi2018,Vadhva2021}.
+Inconsistencies in interpreting IS results~\cite{Mei2018} may require reevaluating certain behaviors, including seemingly inductive effects~\cite{Bisquert2024,Klotz2019,Bou2020,Abdulrahim2021,Priyadarshani2021,Gonzales2022,Thapa2022}, often described as negative capacitance~\cite{Jonscher1986,Ershov1998,MoraSero2006,Ebadi2019,Joshi2020}, and some apparent capacitive responses possibly unrelated to electric displacement~\cite{Irvine1990,Liu2005,Das2008,Li2013,Nowroozi2018,Vadhva2021}.